Our Verdict

 Should You Buy the Roborock E4?

-If your goal is to purchase a good robot vacuum that's especially good at keeping pet hair and fur managed on a tight budget, then the Roborock E4 is an excellent option.
+If your goal is to purchase a robot vacuum that's especially good at keeping pet hair and fur managed on a tight budget, then the Roborock E4 is an excellent option.
 As robot vacuums are progressing technologically more every day, you may find more value in an option that costs slightly more but delivers a feature-rich interface.

 What Other Robot Vacuums Should You Consider?